IVolatility-com/API-in-Excel/README.md

          ![](images/010.png)

-         Excel will then calculate the correlation matrix and output it where you’ve specified.
-And, after a bit of formatting, it may look similar to the above correlation matrix.
+         Excel will then calculate and output the correlation matrix.
+After a bit of formatting, it may look similar to the above correlation matrix.

       - risk-return chart of the stocks in the portfolio: